-Ok, let’s send our first encryopted email.
+Ok, let’s send our first encrypted email.
 We will use Public Key we have just created for Bob Johnson and imagine that we want to send an encrypted e-mail to Bob Johnson.
-First, we need to import public key of the recepient to the PGPTool.
+First, we need to import public key of the recipient to the PGPTool.

 - Copy public key to clipboard (Ctrl+C).

 - Import public key into PGPTool – Picture 5 and 6.